Date of Award:

 Significant group differences were found only between the MIVH and NBW groups on the McCarthy motor score, with the MIVH group appearing to outperform the NBW group following statistical manipulation with analysis of covariance.
 No other significant group differences were found.
 Further research with a larger sample is recommended in order to more fully understand the later outcome following LBW and IVH.

 Corey, William Frederick, "A Preschool-Age Neurodevelopmental Comparison Between Normal-Birthweight Infants and Low-BirthWeight Infants With and Without Intraventricular Hemorrhage" (1989).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6000.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .